 SOS Children's Villages offers day-care to local children (photo: SOS archives)

 SOS Children’s Villages began working in the province of Esmeraldas in 1979.

 We aim to help families stay together.
 We provide material support, training, medical advice, education and counselling so that parents can care for their children.

 Care in families:

 Children, who are unable to live with their parents, find a loving home in SOS families.
-They live with their brothers and sisters.
-Some of these families live integrated in the community.
+They live with their brothers and sisters in houses that are integrated in the community.
 Wherever possible, children stay close to their family of origin and the community where they grew up.
 They attend the local schools and kindergartens alongside other children from the area.

 Support for young people

 : Young people often struggle to find work and become independent in Esmeraldas.
 SOS Children's Villages counsellors help young people complete their education or training, take on new responsibilities and prepare them to live on their own.

 After the earthquake in April 2016, we provided immediate aid to affected families and children.